terrylinooo/seo-search-permalink/README.md

 # SEO Search Permalink

 Change default search URLs to the SEO friendly URLs.
 It may improve your SERP to boost your site traffic.
-The default URL ?s=keyword will be changed to /search/keyword, and you could change the {search base} for your need.
+The default URL `?s=keyword` will be changed to `/search/keyword`, and you could change the `{search base}` for your need.

-SEO Search Permalink plugin has four type of permalink structure, filters the bad words and special characters out from the search terms.
+SEO Search Permalink plugin has four type of permalink structure, filtering the bad words and special characters out from the search terms.
 It makes your site's search URLs really clean.

 ## Download